web3/web3.js/docs/web3-eth.rst

     web3.eth.requestAccounts([callback])

-This method will request/enable the accounts from the current environment as for example from Metamask, Status or Mist.
+This method will request/enable the accounts from the current environment it is running (Metamask, Status or Mist).
+It doesn't work if you're connected to a node with a default Web3.js provider.
+(WebsocketProvider, HttpProvidder and IpcProvider).
-This method isn't working if your connecting over a default Web3.js provider as WebsocketProvider, HttpProvidder and IpcProvider.
-It's only working if you're using the injected provider from a application like Status, Mist or Metamask.
+This method will only work if you're using the injected provider from a application like Status, Mist or Metamask.

-This method is defined in this `EIP-1102. <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1102.md>`_
+For further information about the behavior of this method please read the EIP of it: `EIP-1102 <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1102.md>`_

 ----------
 Parameters